| This part of the Who's Dot Who

 assets will depreciate.
 Content is information and information is not

-the interviews and exchange of views by
+a thing.
+Value is in activity the interviews and exchange of views by

 the digerati are good value.
 Brockman has recently established an online